Definition: The marketing practice of creating a name, symbol or design that identifies and differentiates a product from other products.

 Instruction: Complete the following form to share the event assets and information you currently have available for your business.

-Please upload samples of any event marketing you've done.
+Please upload samples of any event collateral your business has utilized.

 Definition: Any of a number of activities designed to promote customer purchase of a product or service.